Associate in Arts (Transfer)

 Students will grow in their skills and abilities on their instrument or in voice study through private instruction and performance ensembles.
 In addition, students will master music theory concepts and voice leading, sight-singing and dictation skills, piano improvisation and music reading, and an overview of music history.

-ICC is one of only three, two-year instituitons in Illinois that is an accredited member of the National Association of Schools of Music.
+ICC is one of only three, two-year institutions in Illinois that is an accredited member of the National Association of Schools of Music.

-ICC offers six music performance organizations: Concert Band, Concert Choir, Chamber Singers, Jazz Band, Philharmonic Choral, and Vocal Jazz Ensemble.
+Students can enroll in music lessons or be a part of one of our performing ensembles: Concert Band, Concert Choir, Chamber Singers, Jazz Band, Philharmonic Choral, and Vocal Jazz Ensemble.

 Singer, Songwriter, Concert Performer, Band Member, Music Educator, Private Music Instructor, Music Therapist, Music Instrument Technician